bparanj/crystal/programming/javascript/vue/vuefile.md

 ## Vue Frontend + Go Backend

-Below is an example showing how to implement the serverless functions in Go for Vercel, using Vue.js on the frontend and Vercel KV (Upstash Redis) for persistence.
-We’ll switch from a JavaScript-based serverless function to a Go-based one.
+An example showing how to implement the serverless functions in Go for Vercel, using Vue.js on the frontend and Vercel KV (Upstash Redis) for persistence.

 - Vercel KV is backed by Upstash Redis.
 To access it from Go, you’ll use the environment variables `VERCEL_REDIS_URL` and `VERCEL_REDIS_TOKEN`.
 - You’ll write two serverless functions in Go: `api/save.go` and `api/load.go`.